reactabular/reactabular/packages/resizable/README.md

-`reactabular-resizable` implements a formatter that provides handles for altering column widths.
+`@reactabular/resizable` implements a formatter that provides handles for altering column widths.
 It provides two functions:

 * `column({ parent = document, onDrag, minWidth = 10, props: { ... }})`.
 This formatter does most of the work.
 * `helper({ globalId, getId })` returns an object with `initialize({ columns, getId: (column, index) => ...})`, `cleanup()`, and `update({ column, width })` methods.
 The helper can be used with the formatter to implement performant resizing.
 It utilizes CSS stylesheets for this purpose.
 It also expects you set `width` per each column at your column definition.